 I started this blog five years ago today.

-While digitaleidoscope turns 5 today… in just over a month, I’m turning 30.
+While digitaleidoscope turns 5 today… I’m looking ahead to another birthday.
+In just over a month, I’m turning 30.
 Three zero.
 30. And for most of those 30 years, I’ve been a gamer.
 For a long time I’ve alluded to being born into videogames, to growing up on them and through them, to how they’ve shaped the way I see the world.
 But with a few exceptions, I haven’t really explored in detail the games that affected me the most.

 Here are at least some of the games that developed me: 30 games that made me who I am.

 Some of these games are very difficult to find nowadays, or to take screenshots of with the setup I’ve got.
 In the cases where I used images I didn’t capture myself, I’ve included credits below: